Trócaire Poetry Ireland Poetry Competition 2016

 Forced to Flee: "This is our exodus"

-The theme for this year's competition is Forced to Flee: "This is our exodus".
+The theme for the 2016 competition was Forced to Flee: "This is our exodus".
 A great human tragedy continues to unfold in Syria and in the wider Middle East.
 Over 250,000 people have died in the Syrian conflict, 12 million are homeless and more than 4 million of them are refugees, mostly in Turkey, Lebanon and Jordan.
 A river of distressed humanity flows into the heart of Europe from this conflict.
 While the overwhelming European response is to welcome these people, there is also a realisation that something important and irreversible in taking place before our eyes.
 It is the strong sense that we can no longer isolate ourselves in our secure and wealthy fortress Europe from the rest of a humanity suffering poverty, war and injustice.
 "This is our exodus" is a quote from Ahmed, a refugee from Iraq, 2015.

 The Trócaire and Poetry Ireland competition is open to young people and adults alike, at all stages in their writing careers.
 Poems in English or Irish, written or spoken word, are welcome in all six categories: